CCCS and the Consumer Protection (Fair Trading) Act

 The Consumer Protection (Fair Trading) Act or CPFTA was designed to empower consumers to seek civil redress against unfair trade practices in Singapore.

 Under the CPFTA, the Consumers Association of Singapore (CASE) and the Singapore Tourism Board (STB) remain the first points of contact for local consumers and tourists respectively to handle complaints.
-They will assist aggrieved consumers to obtain redress, and in some cases, compensation through negotiation and/or mediation.
+CASE will assist aggrieved consumers to obtain redress, and in some cases, compensation through negotiation and/or mediation.
 Errant retailers may enter into a Voluntary Compliance Agreement (VCA) with CASE or STB, where they will agree in writing to stop the unfair practice, and in some cases, compensate affected local consumers or tourists.
 Errant retailers who persist in unfair trade practices will be referred to CCCS for investigation.

 As the administering agency, CCCS will gather evidence against persistent errant retailers, file timely injunction applications with the courts against persistent errant retailers and enforce compliance with injunction orders issued by the courts.
 CCCS will take on cases of persistent errant retailers engaging in unfair trade practices.